Applying Practical Tips for Interpreting with DeafBlind Individuals

 Experience what works as a DeafBlind Interpreter, and - on the opposite perspective - what it feels like to receive the message tactually.

 Lunch will be provided.
-We will have a social afterwards that is open to all.
-Stay tuned for more details.
+We will have a social afterwards that is open to all:

 AUDIENCE